 The Alabama Crimson Tide and Georgia Bulldogs have dominated their respective divisions in the Southeastern Conference over the last decade.
-Ten combined SEC Championship Game appearances and four total college football national championships (thanks, Nick Saban) tell you all you need to know about their sheer dominance.
+Eleven combined SEC Championship Game appearances and five total college football national championships (thanks, Nick Saban) tell you all you need to know about their sheer dominance.

 When the two teams meet on the gridiron, the result is usually epic.
 They produced one of the best national title games of all time in 2017, one that ended on an overtime walk-off Tua Tagovailoa touchdown.
 From Amari Cooper's late score in the 2012 SEC Championship Game in Atlanta to Vince Dooley's 1965 upset in Athens to Eric Zeier's record-setting day in Tuscaloosa in 1994, this SEC powerhouse showdown is as must-watch as it gets.